Cesar Ramos (baseball): San Diego Padres

+Minor leagues

 Ramos was drafted in the first round, with the 35th overall selection, in the 2005 Major League Baseball draft.
-He began his professional career in 2005, pitching for the Short-Season Eugene Emeralds and Class-A Fort Wayne Wizards.
+He began his professional career in 2005, pitching for the Low–A Eugene Emeralds and Single–A Fort Wayne Wizards.
 For Eugene, he went 0–1 with a 6.53 ERA in six games, four starts.
 While with Fort Wayne he went 3–2 with a 4.19 ERA in seven games started.

 In 2006, Ramos pitched for the Lake Elsinore Storm, going 7–8 with a 3.64 ERA in 26 games in 24 starts.
 Ramos ranked second in the California League and seventh in the organization in ERA.
 He also led the Storm in innings pitched while rerecording eight quality starts.

 Ramos was ranked by Baseball America as the tenth best prospect in the Padres organization in 2007 while going 13–9 with a 3.41 ERA for the San Antonio Missions.

 He spent the entire season with the Triple-A Portland Beavers, making 27 starts and one relief appearance.
 He was tied for the team lead in starts with Josh Geer and also tied for the most starts for a Portland pitcher since the team returned to the Pacific Coast League in 2001 sharing the record with Junior Herndon in '01 and Dennis Tankersley in 2003.
 Ramos also finished tied for third in the Pacific Coast League in starts while striking out a career-high 105 batters.